Get in Touch

 Communication Style

-• Learn to respond, rather than react
+• Learning to respond rather than react

-• Open, leading and closed questions.
+• Open, leading, and closed questions

-• The Funnel questioning technique.
+• The Funnel questioning technique

-• Understanding values and how to persuade around these
+• Understanding values and persuading around them

 Example/Exercise

-• Apply a practical 6-step Influence Model
+• Applying a practical 6-step influence model

 Example/Exercise

-• Presenting at the right stage.
+• Presenting at the optimal stage

-• State your case assertively and convincingly.
+• Stating your case assertively and convincingly

-• Knowing the audience
+• Knowing your audience

-• Gathering the content
+• Gathering content

-• The 10/80/10 rule for structuring the presentation
+• The 10/80/10 rule for structuring presentations

 Example/Exercise